 DevOps integration.
 If your IT team works with dev teams on Jira Software, Confluence and Bitbucket, JSM’s native integration is a major advantage.
 Incidents linked to dev tickets.
 Changes triggering Jira automation.
 On-call bridging engineering and IT.
 Freshservice marketplace integrations cannot fully match this.

 Lower tier pricing.
-Standard at US$20/agent and a free three-agent tier are real cost advantages for smaller or early-stage teams.
+Standard at about US$20/agent and a free three-agent tier are real cost advantages for smaller or early-stage teams.

 Atlassian ecosystem.
 For teams on Confluence, Jira Software and Trello, JSM creates a unified environment.
 Less context switching.
 Fewer tools.